-- Only one advertising sign will be permitted to be erected on a lot that is being advertised for resale AND only after the developer has sold ALL lots in the relevant stage. - Display home signage will be permitted but only with the written approval of the DAP and the council.
+- Only one advertising sign will be permitted to be erected on a lot that is being advertised for resale AND only after the developer has sold and settled ALL lots in the Rathdowne community. - Display home signage will be permitted but only with the written approval of the DAP and the council.

-Builders or tradespersons identification required during construction of the dwelling to a maximum size of $600 \text{mm} \times 600 \text{mm}$.
+Builders or tradespersons identification required during construction of the dwelling to a maximum size of 600mm x 600mm.
 Such signs must be removed within 10 days of the issue of the Occupancy Permit.